janisrebekah/janisrebekah/README.md

 Hi there!👋 I'm @janisrebekah
-👀 I’m interested in: Technology, data analytics, web development,creative projects like photography and motivational talks.
+👀 I’m interested in: Technology, data analytics, web development and creative project.
 🌱 I’m currently learning: Advanced data analysis techniques, full-stack development.
 ⚡ Fun fact: I can switch from debugging code to strumming my guitar or crafting a motivational speech in no time!